 Taal Lake and Volcano is in the province of Batangas.

-The Taal Volcano is the second most active volcano in the Philippines, after Mayon, and has recorded 34 historical eruptions.
+The Taal Volcano, the second most active in the Philippines, after Mayon, has recorded 34 historical eruptions.

 Taal Lake is freshwater and was formed from a volcanic eruption between 500,000 and 100,000 years ago.